A term that can be a little confusing in commercial real estate is “imputed equity.”

 “If it’s an acquisition, or if you bought a property within the last short term — a couple of years — a lender is usually not willing to lend against the imputed equity,” Prager said.

-The exception to this tendency is a bridge loan where the borrower has a viable business plan to create imputed equity by improving the property.
+The exception to this tendency is a commercial bridge loan where the borrower has a viable business plan to create imputed equity by improving the property.

 So that’s certainly something for buyers to keep in mind, especially if they plan to refinance in the short term.
 To refinance based on imputed equity, a buyer has to show that the value of the property increased “for definable reasons beyond short-term market gains,” said Prager.